pangzike/Multithreading-TSNE/README.md

 After exploration of functions and many experiments, I have given the following solutions:

-Use float type to calculate the sum of molecules inside the block; I divide multiple block into a cluster, and then use float to calculate and store the sum of molecules in the cluster; Set the ` sum_ all` is defined as double, and then the results of all clusters are summed again to get `sum_ all`。 Therefore, the operation of designing double is only at the last step, and only one variable of double type is defined.
+Use float type to calculate the sum of molecules inside the block; I divide multiple block into a cluster, and then use float to calculate and store the sum of molecules in the cluster; Set the ` sum_ all` is defined as double, and then the results of all clusters are summed again to get `sum_ all`.
+Therefore, the operation of designing double is only at the last step, and only one variable of double type is defined.

 Let's explain it step by step: